• Skip to primary navigation

 • Milk - See below for how to make it dairy-free.

-• Baking Powder - See below for grain-free baking powder substitute.
+• Baking Soda and Baking Powder - See below for a grain-free baking powder substitute.

 Gluten-free chocolate cake ingredients laid out.